| CAMP PENDLETON, California

 CAMP PENDLETON, California The U.S. Marine sergeant accused of leading a 2005 massacre of Iraqi civilians in Haditha gunned down five unarmed men who were standing next to a car after a roadside bombing, a Marine from his squad told a military court on Friday.

-Dela Cruz took the witness stand against his former squad leader at a hearing to determine if Wuterich, 27, should face court-martial over the November 19, 2005, events at Haditha.
+"He told me, if anybody asks ...
+They were running away and Iraqi Army shot them," Dela Cruz told the hearing, which was convened by a Marine investigating officer to determine if Wuterich, 27, should face court martial over the November 19, 2005, events at Haditha.

 Iraqi witnesses say U.S. troops massacred two dozen unarmed men, women and children at Haditha in retaliation for the death of Lance Cpl.
 Miguel "T.J."
 Terrazas in the roadside bomb.
 Defense lawyers say the civilians died during a chaotic house-to-house battle in the western Iraqi town.

-Dela Cruz said he then opened fire on the men "to make sure" they were dead and Wuterich walked among the bodies, firing shots into each.
+Dela Cruz said he fired at the bodies "to make sure" they were dead and Wuterich walked among the dead men, shooting each of them again.

 Military authorities have dismissed charges against two Marines, Lance Cpl.
 Justin Sharratt and Capt.
 Randy Stone, citing battle conditions against a "shadowy" insurgent enemy.